wau-zz/poly-trading-bot/PROJECT_STRUCTURE.md

        └── utils.py
    ```

-3. **Phase 3:** Add more strategies as needed
+3. **Phase 3:** Add more strategies as needed (all in Python)
    ```
    strategies/
    ├── strategy_1_arbitrage/
+   │   └── python/
    ├── strategy_2_pairs_trading/
+   │   └── python/
    ├── strategy_3_probability_models/
+   │   └── python/
    └── ...
    ```

-4. **Phase 4:** Add TypeScript for speed-critical strategies
+4. **Phase 4:** (Optional) Add TypeScript ONLY if speed becomes a bottleneck
    ```
    strategies/
    ├── strategy_1_arbitrage/
-   │   ├── python/  # For analysis
+   │   ├── python/          # Keep for analysis/backtesting
-   │   └── typescript/  # For execution
+   │   └── typescript/       # Add for production if needed
    ```
+   **Only do this if:** You've proven Python works but need more speed for Strategy 1 or 4.

 ---